JPrier/Resume/index.md

 _Specialty_: Artificial Intelligence, Machine Learning, and Computer Vision

-_Coursework:_  Machine Learning and Data Mining, Probabilistic Learning and Reasoning, Visual Computing, Computer Graphics, Natural Language Computing, Neural Networks and Deep Learning, Operating Systems, Computer Networks, Databases, Statistics
+_Related Coursework:_  Machine Learning and Data Mining, Probabilistic Learning and Reasoning, Visual Computing, Computer Graphics, Natural Language Computing, Neural Networks and Deep Learning, Operating Systems, Computer Networks, Databases, Statistics

 ## Experience

-### Amazon.com, Alexa Mobile Devices         Seattle, Washington
+### Amazon.com, Alexa Mobile Devices

- *Software Development Engineer Intern*        June 2018 - August 2018
+ *Software Development Engineer Intern*
+ June 2018 - August 2018
+ Seattle, Washington

 - Ambitiously worked on the [Alexa Android Mobile SDK](https://play.google.com/store/apps/details?id=com.amazon.dee.app) for over 10 million clients
 - Conceptualized the Alerts architecture for the Alexa Android Mobile SDK
 - Successfully implemented multi-threading and a SQL Database within the Alerts design
 - Enhanced the quality of the application by successfully resolving three large bugs

-**University of Toronto Podcast Club, Executive**         Toronto, Ontario
+### University of Toronto Podcast Club, Executive
+*Tech Leader*

-### Tech Leader        April 2018 - Present
+April 2018 - Present
+Toronto, Ontario

-- Independently Coordinated and developed the club&#39;s official website and Jump-started the clubs online presence
+- Independently coordinated and developed the club&#39;s official website and Jump-started the clubs online presence
 - Aided in technological help for the club&#39;s members
 - Manage all recording, mixing, and management of audio
 - Mentor club members on audio mixing and web development

-**Lourdes Hospital, Operating Room**         Binghamton, New York
+### Lourdes Hospital, Operating Room
+*Surgical Technician Assistant*

-### Surgical Technician Assistant        May 2016-August 2016 &amp; May 2017
+May 2016-August 2016 &amp; May 2017
+Binghamton, New York

 - Assisted surgical technicians and nurses with preparation of surgical tools and positioning of patients
 - Diligently adapted to work within a rigorously sterile location on a daily basis